 Impact

-Improper access control within the Microsoft Management Console enables an authorized local user to increase their privileges.
-By exploiting this flaw, an attacker can gain full control of the affected system, including the ability to read, modify, or execute any code, and potentially compromise all local resources.
+The Microsoft Management Console contains an improper access control flaw (CWE-284) that permits an authorized local user to elevate privileges.
+By exploiting this weakness, an attacker can gain full control of the affected system, enabling reading, writing, and executing any data or processes.
+This privileged access threatens confidentiality, integrity, and availability of all local resources.

 Affected Systems